imrahulr/imrahulr.github.io/_posts/2018-01-11-quora-insincere-question.md

 - LSTM + GRU (80), with Wiki News embeddings with different proprocessing
 - LSTM + GRU (80), with averaged GloVe and Paragram embeddings + Gaussian Noise

-Each model is train for around 6 epochs on the training set with Adam optimizer and cyclic learning rate.
+Each model is train for around 6 epochs on the training set with Adam optimizer and cyclic learning rates.
 The solution has a runtime of 6352 seconds as compared to total runtime of 7200 seconds.

 ---